PipedreamHQ/pipedream/docs/docs/quickstart/using-npm-packages/README.md

 ![image-20210516212506585](../images/image-20210516212506585.png)

-Next, let's add code to `steps.nodejs_1` to get the position of ISS using the `axios` npm package.
+Next, we'll add code to `steps.nodejs_1` to get the position of ISS using the `axios` npm package.
 To do that, simply `require` it — there's no `npm install` or `package.json` required (Pipedream automatically installs any npm package you `require`).

 ```javascript
 const axios = require('axios')